Rugby World Cup '95: Development and release

-Rugby World Cup '95 for the Sega Genesis was developed internally at the Slough branch of EA Sports, a division of the larger Electronic Arts.
+Rugby World Cup '95 for the Sega Genesis was developed internally at the Slough branch of Electronic Arts.
 Leads Jules Burt and Jon Law were assigned to the project after work on 1993's FIFA International Soccer for Genesis was moved to the company's Canadian studio.
 Rugby World Cup '95 uses the same game engine as its predecessor, borrowing its isometric viewpoint and drastically increasing the number of on-screen sprites and amount of animation.
 It contained over 2,000 unique sprites and over 100 animated moves.
 Billy Cain, a designer at EA subsidiary Origin Systems, was brought to assist in during the final months of production because it was running behind schedule.
 The game was released on console in December 1994.

 A DOS CD-ROM version was handled by Creative Assembly, a small UK team which got its start converting Amiga titles to PC.
 They had established a connection with EA by doing the same with FIFA International Soccer earlier in 1994 and had pioneered the use of live, reaction commentary within the game, a feature that would become an industry standard.
 Rugby World Cup '95, now fully-titled Rugby World Cup 1995 on PC, would also be upgraded with commentary.
 The 1995 Genesis EA Sports title Australian Rugby League used the same engine as Rugby World Cup '95.